bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 As a minimum input, make sure you fill out the following required two input fields:

-1. Specify the task that is available in your task list and that you want to run as the value of the `Gradle task to run` step input.
+1. Specify the task that is available in your task list as the value of the `Gradle task to run` step input.
-2. If you've been using our scanner to upload your project to [bitrise.io](https://www.bitrise.io/), the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!
-In this case make sure to add a relative path to the repository root, for example: `./gradlew` or `./sub/dir/gradlew` (if it is a subdirectory)
+2. If you've been using our scanner to upload your project to [bitrise.io](https://www.bitrise.io/), the `gradlew file path` input field gets automatically filled out with the respective path in the Step.
+Otherwise make sure you fill it out manually and make sure to add a relative path to the repository root, for example: `./gradlew` or `./sub/dir/gradlew` (if it is a subdirectory).

 ![](/img/gradle-runner-gradlew.png)

 #### Android Build

 This step can only perform building-related Gradle tasks.
-If you wish to run other type of tasks, please use `Gradle Runner` Step.
+If you wish to run other type of Gradle tasks, please use our `Gradle Runner` Step.

-1. Add the Step after the testing steps but before the code signing step in deploy workflow.
+1. Add the Step after the testing steps but before the code signing step in your deploy workflow.
 2. Set the required `Project Location` input field to reflect the root directory of your project.

 ## How to install an additional Android SDK package

-You can update your Android SDK package or install missing dependencies either using our `Install missing Android SDK components` Step or installing the respective package manually.
+You can update your Android SDK package or install missing dependencies either using our `Install missing Android SDK components` Step or `Do anything with Script step` where installing the respective package requires a little manual coding.

 ### Automatic installation of Android SDKs and dependencies